titman/LCDebugger/README.md

 ## LCDebugger
-LCDebugger is a local/remote debugging tool. and you could input some command as a terminal.
+LCDebugger is a local/remote debugging tools.
+You could input some commands like the terminal.
 (Don't need to jailbreak)

 ## What LCDebugger Does
 - Real-time remote  preview screen of device .
 - Remote control device.
-- Remote viewing view tree and change frame to one of views.
+- Remote browser view tree and change frame to one of views.
 - Command(CMD) module.
 - 3d view tree.
 - Crash report.
-- A variety of system information.
+- Various system information.

 ## How LCDebugger Works
-LCDebugger build a local web server for remote debugging.
-Use CMD module to interact.
+LCDebugger build a local web server for remote debugging, and use CMD module to interact.

 ## The Scenario
-Remote debug, and more helpful for testers.
+Remote debugging, and more helpful for testers.

 ## Getting Started
 1. Download the source code.